Authentic Jordanian Mansaf

 For the Rice:

-• Once rice is soaked, strain it, and add oil and ghee to a pot on high heat, then add the rice once the ghee is melted.
+• Once rice is washed, strain it, and add oil and ghee to a pot on high heat, then add the rice once the ghee is melted.

 • Add the salt and turmeric and mix.